Golgi apparatus: Structure

-In most eukaryotes, the Golgi apparatus is made up of a series of compartments and is a collection of fused, flattened membrane-enclosed disks known as cisternae (singular: cisterna, also called "dictyosomes"), originating from vesicular clusters that bud off the endoplasmic reticulum.
+In most eukaryotes, the Golgi apparatus is made up of a series of compartments and is a collection of fused, flattened membrane-enclosed disks known as cisternae (singular: cisterna, also called "dictyosomes"), originating from vesicular clusters that bud off the endoplasmic reticulum (ER).
 A mammalian cell typically contains 40 to 100 stacks of cisternae.
-Between four and eight cisternae are usually present in a stack; however, in some protists as many as sixty cisternae have been observed.
+Between four and eight cisternae are usually present in a stack; however, in some protists, as many as sixty cisternae have been observed.
 This collection of cisternae is broken down into cis, medial, and trans compartments, making up two main networks: the cis Golgi network (CGN) and the trans Golgi network (TGN).
 The CGN is the first cisternal structure, and the TGN is the final, from which proteins are packaged into vesicles destined to lysosomes, secretory vesicles, or the cell surface.
 The TGN is usually positioned adjacent to the stack, but can also be separate from it.
 The TGN may act as an early endosome in yeast and plants.

 There are structural and organizational differences in the Golgi apparatus among eukaryotes.
 In some yeasts, Golgi stacking is not observed.
 Pichia pastoris does have stacked Golgi, while Saccharomyces cerevisiae does not.
 In plants, the individual stacks of the Golgi apparatus seem to operate independently.

 The Golgi apparatus tends to be larger and more numerous in cells that synthesize and secrete large amounts of substances; for example, the antibody-secreting plasma B cells of the immune system have prominent Golgi complexes.

 In all eukaryotes, each cisternal stack has a cis entry face and a trans exit face.
 These faces are characterized by unique morphology and biochemistry.
 Within individual stacks are assortments of enzymes responsible for selectively modifying protein cargo.
 These modifications influence the fate of the protein.
 The compartmentalization of the Golgi apparatus is advantageous for separating enzymes, thereby maintaining consecutive and selective processing steps: enzymes catalyzing early modifications are gathered in the cis face cisternae, and enzymes catalyzing later modifications are found in trans face cisternae of the Golgi stacks.